accelero-cloud/appkernel/README.md

 **Work in progress / documentation in progress**

 ## What is Appkernel?
-A beautiful micro-service framework \"for humans\", enabling you to deliver a REST enabled micro-service from zero to production within minutes (not joking: literally within minutes).
+A beautiful python framework "for humans", enabling you to deliver a REST enabled micro-services from zero to production within minutes (no kidding: literally within minutes).

 ## What's in it for you?
 We've spent the time on analysing the stack, made the hard choices for you in terms of Database/ORM/Security/Rate Limiting and so on, so you don't have to.
-You can focus entirely on delivering business value on day one and enjoy being the rockstar of your project.
+You can focus entirely on delivering business value on day one and being the rockstar of your project.

 ## Crash Course
 Let's build a mini identity service: